rajinder-yadav/furi/README.md

 }
 ```

-In the route array, you simply pass the class name to the controller property:
+In the router array, you simply pass the class name to the controller property:

 ```ts
 const routes: Routes = {